thenexthub/Codira/userdocs/diagnostics/protocol-type-non-conformance.md

 // error: protocol type 'Animal' cannot conform to 'Animal'...
 ```

 In general, any initializers, static members, and associated types required by a protocol can be used only via conforming concrete types.
-Although Swift allows a protocol that requires initializers or static members to be used as a type, that type _does not and cannot_ conform to the protocol itself.
+Although Codira allows a protocol that requires initializers or static members to be used as a type, that type _does not and cannot_ conform to the protocol itself.

 Currently, even if a protocol `P` requires no initializers or static members, the existential type `P` does not conform to `P` (with exceptions below).
 This restriction allows library authors to add such requirements (initializers or static members) to an existing protocol without breaking their users' source code.

 ## Exceptions

-When used as a type, the Swift protocol `Error` conforms to itself; `@objc` protocols with no static requirements can also be used as types that conform to themselves.
+When used as a type, the Codira protocol `Error` conforms to itself; `@objc` protocols with no static requirements can also be used as types that conform to themselves.

 ## Alternatives